 The Heritage Jam begun in 2014 under the direction of Dr. Masinton and Dr. Perry of the University of York as a way to bring people together to design and create forward-thinking pieces of heritage visualisation in a short space of time.
-In 2015 we welcomed Tara Copplestone and Izzy Bartley to the management team and with the continued support of the Department of Archaeology at the University of York, the jam will run an online and in person event - with the in-person event running from the 25th - 26th of September at the beautiful King’s Manor whilst the online jam will run from the 20th of August to the 24th of September.

 The Heritage Jam is open to anyone interested in the way heritage is visualised: we call to artists, animators, game designers, programmers, archaeologists, historians, conservators, museum professionals, heritage practitioners, and any interested members of the public to join forces and collaborate.
 The outcomes of the Jam are hugely varied - ranging from fine art pieces, 3D models and games through to stories, sketches and videos.
 The only limits on creation are the theme, time and your imagination!

 About: The Rationale Behind the Jam

 How the past is conceptualised - how it is presented graphically, acoustically, haptically, olfactorily, vocally, and in other performative capacities - has a significant impact upon people’s understanding of themselves and the world around them.
 It is fundamental to influencing the degree of importance that individuals and communities assign to their environment, and how they care for that environment in the present and build upon it in the future.
 The artistry and enquiry that are invested into this creative work have known effects not only on public perception but on the whole trajectory of heritage study and practice – from research to policy-making to protection and conservation.
 The Heritage Jam is about showcasing the presentation of the past, and drawing together the many people invested in such presentation.